Many thanks to Julia for her help in constructing this pedigree

 - Nancy Dufty Anstey (b 1846 Filleigh, possibly known as ‘Annie’)

+In the 1841 Census the family were living at Filleigh Mills.
+In 1850 Thomas was a “farmer of Filleigh“.
 In the 1851 Census, the entire family was living at Park Farm in Filleigh; Thomas Anstey was now “a farmer of 190 acres with 5 labourers“.
 Thomas Anstey and Nancy, together with many of their daughters, were still in Filleigh in the 1871 Census, however both Thomas Anstey and Nancy died later in 1871, buried in Filleigh.

 John Dufty Anstey (b 1824 Hatherleigh)